Asifanwar59/Dog-Breed-Classifier-From-VGG16/README.md

 6. The trained model developed from scrath attains at least 10% accuracy on the test set.
 7. The trained model developed from pretrained VGG16 model attains accuracy on the test set is 60% or greater.
 8. The model tests at least 6 images, including at least two human and two dog images.
+9. The html file includes the sample output captured on executing the model.